 Our Ravex fume control range offers solutions for diesel exhaust fume extraction, welding fumes, paint fumes, chemical fumes and fumes from other volatile substances.
 Browse our fumes filter and extraction fan equipment available for hire.

 Fumes are generated by a variety of activities on site, for example; welding fumes, diesel fumes, fumes from solvents and many more.

-Up to 500,000 workers in the UK are exposed to dangerous levels of diesel exhaust fumes each year.
-This is due to the use of diesel vehicles or equipment, such as construction site plant, forklifts, lorries and tractors, and fixed-power sources, including compressors, generators and power plants.
+Up to 1.2M workers in Australia are exposed to dangerous levels of diesel exhaust fumes each year.
+This is due to the use of diesel vehicles or equipment, such as construction site plants, forklifts, lorries and tractors, and fixed-power sources, including compressors, generators, and power plants.

 The concentration of toxins and duration of exposure can be the difference between feeling a little dizzy or dying within a few minutes, which is why it is so important to ensure that you have adequate ventilation and/ or extraction in place.
 Even if the concentration is low, excessive exposure over several years, can lead to the development of life threatening illness’s and diseases, such as cancer.

 WELs stands for Workplace Exposure Limits.
 There are 500 substances individually listed within EH40 with a workplace exposure limit, therefore we would strongly recommend that you download a free copy of this document from the HSE website.
 Employers must implement adequate controls to ensure that exposure limits are not breached.